 Michael Lindsay commented: “Creatively, this is an exciting time to be working in 3D as most of the defining pieces of the medium are yet to be made.
 There is very little creative precedent to lean on which makes 3D a challenging medium to work with but one with huge potential.
 Bold, innovative and creative S3D films are our primary interest.”

 Pointy Stick has already completed work for DeBeers, LG and Unilever and shot pilots for music and documentary projects.
-Their latest 3D content will be on show at the 3D Storytelling Conference in London this week 6-7th January 2011, where Andy Millns is running a series of workshops on the fundamentals of stereoscopic production.

 Co-founders Michael Lindsay and Andy Millns first worked together on series of 3D brand films for a global launch event in Las Vegas in 2006.
 Since then the pair have collaborated on a number projects and formed a close working relationship which lead to the creation of Pointy Stick in 2010.
 Their early work also gave rise to the company’s name thanks to a tongue-in-cheek out-of-screen ‘pointy stick’ moment; a satirical nod to the days of in-your-face gimmicky 3D.